ParaGroup/p3arsec/README.md

 All the datasets are present if you ran `./install.sh` (or `./install.sh --fast` plus `./install.sh --inputs`).

 *ConcurrencyLevel* has the same meaning it has in the original PARSEC benchmarks.
 It represents the concurrency level and it is the *minimum* number of threads that will be activated by the application.
-We try to kept the same number of threads activated in the original PARSEC versions.
 Accordingly, we have the following values:

 * *blackscholes*: n+1 threads.
 * *canneal*: n+1 threads.
 * *dedup*: n threads for each pipeline stage (3n + 3 threads).
+(For the *pipe of farms* version.)
 * *ferret*:  n threads for each pipeline stage (4n + 4 threads).
+(For the *pipe of farms* version.)
 * *swaptions*: n+1 threads.

-The *non-default* parallel patterns implementations may not follow this rule.
+Some parallel patterns implementations may not follow this rule.
 For example, the *ordered farm* implementation of the *dedup* benchmark will activate n+2 threads.

 ## Measuring time and energy consumption